0xc000022070/zen-browser-flake/README.md

 # Zen Browser

+Originally from [MarceColl/zen-browser-flake](https://github.com/MarceColl/zen-browser-flake) deleted and re-made repo for discoverability as "GitHub does not like to show forks in the search".

 This is a flake for the Zen browser.

 Just add it to your NixOS `flake.nix` or home-manager: